 Depending on which version of Photoshop you have, you will now be able to select the portion of video you wish to import using the arrow points on the scale bar underneath the video window.
-Sliding these back and fore will allow you to choose the start point and the end point.
+Sliding these back and fore will allow you to choose the ‘start’ point and the ‘end’ point.
 Press OK

-Thi This will load the video as a series of layers in Photoshop.
-Click ‘window > animation or window >Timeline in CS6
+will load the video as a series of layers in Photoshop.
+Click ‘window

 In CS3/4/5 you will need to click the icon in the bottom right of the ‘Animations Frame’ window to access the ‘Convert to timeline animation’ or in the top right in CS6